 Vaccine mandates

-Yes, your school or work can mandate the COVID-19 vaccine, with some exceptions.
-Schools or employers may require vaccinations for attendance or employment, and those requirements vary by state and employer.
+Yes, schools or employers may require vaccinations for attendance or employment, and those requirements vary by state and employer.

 Schools: All states have vaccination requirements for children attending school and childcare facilities.
 Vaccination requirements help safeguard children by making sure they are protected when they begin school, where there is a higher potential for transmission of some diseases.
-To learn more about vaccine requirements by state, visit the CDC’s SchoolVaxView Requirements Database.
+Learn more about vaccine requirements by state.

 Employers: On January 13, 2022, the Supreme Court ruled that the federal government cannot enforce a vaccine mandate for large businesses.
-This does not mean that private employers are blocked from creating vaccine mandates.
 Employers are still legally able to mandate COVID-19 vaccinations for employees.

 Variants